Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: Derived from pseudo-Anosov map with smooth explicit foliations

+The construction of derived from Anosov maps was initiated by Smale \cite{smale1967differentiable} by blowing up the stable manifold of a fixed point of an Anosov map.
+More precisely, an Anosov map is perturbed in such a way that some hyperbolic fixed point is turn into a sink (or a source).
+Derived from Anosov transformations are an example of Smale's diffeomorphism.
+The adaptation of this procedure to the setting of pseudo-Anosov maps was already known since the earliest works on pseudo-Anosov transformations \cite{fathi1979travaux,FLP_english}.
+General Smale diffeomorphisms of surfaces have been extensively studied by Bonatti and Langevin \cite{Bonatti1998}.
+These maps can in fact be \emph{blown down} into pseudo-Anosov ones as in \cite[Theorem 8.3.1]{Bonatti1998} in the sense that in some neighbourhood of the non-wandering set, the map is semi-conjugated to a pseudo-Anosov transformation.

+The non-wandering set of a derived from pseudo-Anosov transformation gives an example of a non trivial -- different from a single periodic orbit -- attractor on a surface.
+In fact, Barge and Martensen proved \cite[Theorem 1]{Barge11classification} -- completing the work of \cite{Rodriguez06expansive} -- that any expansive and transitive attractor, different from a single periodic orbit, comes from a derived from pseudo-Anosov transformation.

+Here, since we focus on the smoothness of the stable foliation in order to derive a smooth GIET as in Theorem~\ref{thm:main_1}, we give an explicit construction of derived from pseudo-Anosov maps, adapting Coud\`ene's one \cite[Chapter 9]{coudene2013book} to the setting of surface of genus larger than two.

-In this section we give a method to construct a generalization of Smale's Derived from Anosov maps -- which are defined on the two torus -- from a perturbation of a given linear pseudo-Anosov map -- on a surface of genus $g \geqslant 2$.
-We then investigate some classical properties of dynamical systems in the case of those specific non-linear pseudo-Anosov transformations.
-We first prove that these maps are well defined and are homeomorphisms.
-Then, we show that for some good choices of parameters, conical points are the only attractive fixed points of $f$.
-Since the basins of attraction are disjoint open sets and the underlying surface is connected, the complement $K$ of the union of the basins of attraction is not empty.
-This compact set $K$ is of great importance since in a certain sense the chaotic behaviour of the map $f$ is concentrated in $K$.
-More precisely, we show that $K$ is a compact hyperbolic set.
+In this section, we describe the explicit construction of a family of derived from pseudo-Anosov maps by perturbing a pseudo-Anosov transformation at each conical fixed points -- a similar procedure for regular fixed point is performed in Section~\ref{sect:perturbation_regular_point}.
+We prove that these maps are well defined, are homeomorphisms on $S_g$ and $C^1$ away from conical points, and that for a good choice of parameters, conical points are the only attractive fixed points.
+By connectedness of $S_g$, the complement $K$ of the union of basins of attraction is not empty.
+We prove in Theorem~\ref{thm:K_is_hyperbolic} that $K$ is hyperbolic by computing vector fields spanning the stable and the unstable foliations.